 This is an original break-through research of plating of the stamp.
 However, there are not too many precedents in the Hungarian classical revenues at all.
-Only one value, the '1 krajczar' was researched former for plating the classical revenues of Hungary as described in Philatelica 11/1 (see Literature) - and also by the exhibitor.
-In spite of the 1⁄2 krajczar stamp being the rarest of the krajczar stamps issued (in my estimation about one or maximum two millions were produced in Vienna) but luckily it was possible to work also with some unused pieces.
-The missing cancellations made it easy to identify the characteristics of the sheet and the positions.
+Only one value, the '1 krajczar' was researched former for plating the classical revenues of Hungary as described in Philatelica 11/1 (see on www.mafitt.hu).
+In spite of the 1⁄2 krajczar stamp being the rarest of the krajczar stamps issued (in my estimation about one or maximum two millions were produced in Vienna) but luckily I was able to work also with unused pieces.
+The missing cancellations made it easy for me to identify the characteristics of the sheet and the positions.